 The pandemic has upended so much in our world, and perhaps no industry has been more profoundly impacted than the home care industry.
 Already facing projected staffing shortages due to the anticipated growth of the elder population in the coming years, the pandemic has put unprecedented demands on home care staff and agency owners.
 All across the country, there is an increased demand for high-quality home care services and a shortage of care staff who can meet those needs.
+As the top provider of home care management system solutions, we at Rosemark have the information you need to know.

 Congress is aiming to ease the challenges faced by direct care workers, including those working for home care agencies through a pair of recently introduced bills.
 The Direct Creation, Advancement, and Retention of Employment (CARE) Opportunity Act of 2021 (H.R.
 2999) and the Supporting Our Direct Care Workforce and Family Caregivers Act (S. 2344) have been introduced by bipartisan groups of U.S. Representatives and Senators.
 These bills seek to invest in strengthening the workforce that provides direct care, and ensuring that seniors and other individuals have access to high-quality care.